-Basis of Accounting and Use of Estimates: The financial statements of the Plan are prepared under the accounting method of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+Basis of Accounting and Use of Estimates: The financial statements of the Plan are prepared under the accrual method of accounting in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the financial statements and accompanying notes.
-Actual results could differ from those estimates.
+Actual results could differ materially from those estimates.

-Notes Receivable from Participants: Participant loans are classified as notes receivable from participants measured at the unpaid principal balance plus unpaid accrued interest.
+Notes Receivable from Participants: Participant loans are classified as notes receivable from participants and are measured at the unpaid principal balance plus unpaid accrued interest.
 The Plan classifies all notes receivable from participants with no payments received for six (6) months as "in default."
 Defaulted notes receivable from participants are deemed distributed and recorded as benefits paid to the participants in the statement of changes in net assets available for benefits.

 Investment Valuation and Income Recognition: The Plan's investments are reported at estimated fair value.
 Where available, quoted market prices are used to value investments.
 Shares of registered investment companies are valued at the net asset value of shares held by the Plan at year-end.
-The Plan's interest in the common/collective trusts is valued at the net asset value based on information reported by the investment advisor/trustee using the audited financial statements.
+The Plan's employer stock fund is a unitized stock fund valued at the net asset value of the fund.
+The fund mainly consists of the employer stock which is valued at the closing price reported on the active market on which the stock is traded and the value of cash held for liquidity purposes.
+The Plan's interest in common/collective trusts is valued at the net asset value based on information reported by the investment advisor/trustee using the audited financial statements.
 The net asset value, as provided by the investment advisor/trustee, is used as a practical expedient to estimate fair value, and is based on the estimated fair value of the underlying investments held by the fund less the estimated fair value of its liabilities.
 The common/collective trusts do not have a finite life, unfunded commitments or significant restriction on redemptions and participant transactions may occur daily.